Tour guides

 When you think of Sydney, the first image that comes to mind is often that of its heavenly beaches, where warm sand meets the waters of the Pacific Ocean.

-1. Bondi Beach: Sydney’s jewel in the crown welcomes you with its turquoise waters and golden sands.
-It’s the ideal spot for surfers, swimmers and strollers.
-Enjoy the lively atmosphere, explore the trendy cafés and soak up Bondi’s vibrant energy.
+1. Bondi Beach: The unmissable jewel of the Australian metropolis welcomes you with its turquoise waters and golden sands.
+It is the ideal place for surfers, swimmers and walkers.
+Enjoy the lively atmosphere, explore the trendy cafes and soak up the vibrant energy of Bondi.

-2. Manly Beach: Located on Sydney’s northern shore, Manly Beach offers a picturesque setting and a relaxed atmosphere.
-Take the ferry from central Sydney and discover a beach surrounded by charming cafés, boutiques and coastal paths offering spectacular views.
+2. Manly Beach: Located on the north shore of the coast, Manly Beach offers a picturesque setting and a relaxed atmosphere.
+Take the ferry from central Sydney and discover a beach surrounded by charming cafes, shops and coastal paths with spectacular views.

 3. Coogee Beach: If you’re looking for a family beach, Coogee is the place to be.
 Its soft sand, calm waters and picnic areas make it a favorite with families.
 Take a stroll along the boardwalk and discover the rock pools of Wylie’s Baths.